 This Lakeview home takes a unique approach to city living by dramatically integrating with the landscape.
 The owners, a couple with three children, wanted a private, yet light-filled home with a strong connection to the outdoors.
-Program requirements included open-plan living, kid’s hangout room with six bunks for sleepovers, sport court, master suite with private deck, and ample space for art.
+Program requirements included open-plan living with space for art, master suite with private deck and spa, gym, rooftop sport court, and a kid’s hangout room with bunks for sleepovers.

-A key design feature of the home is slab-on-grade construction which locates interior and exterior living spaces at the same level, allowing circulation to flow easily from inside to out.
-A double-height living space with a window wall and oversize sliding doors amplifies the connection to the outdoors, which includes a dining patio, built-in BBQ, and fireplace lounge defined by a pergola with a steel oculus.
+A key design feature of the home is slab-on-grade construction which locates interior and exterior spaces at the same level, promoting indoor-outdoor living.
+A double-height great room with a window wall and oversized sliding doors amplifies the connection to the outdoors, which includes a dining patio, built-in BBQ, and a fireplace lounge defined by a steel pergola with an oculus.

-This home, dubbed ‘Zinc House’ due to its standing-seam zinc panels, is designed with three planes that step back from the street.
+The facade of the home, clad in warm, standing seam zinc panels, is composed of three parallel planes that step back from the street.
+This design preserves privacy while permitting framed views through floor-to-ceiling windows inset between the planes.
 A garden of trees and weathered steel planters guide a path to the front door.
-The effect is a facade that is both striking and subdued, offering privacy while permitting framed views through vertical windows between the zinc planes.
+The effect is both striking and subdued.

-The south-facing rear elevation is defined by three beveled zinc portals that provide solar shading.
-These dynamic details compliment outdoor spaces, including a yard, garden and a sport court over the garage.
-The master suite includes a double-sided fireplace that opens to a private terrace with a built-in hot tub overlooking the city skyline.
-Adventurous interior furnishings were curated by Chicago-based PROjECT Interiors.
+The south-facing rear elevation is defined by beveled zinc portals that provide solar shading and focused views toward the skyline.
+These dynamic details compliment outdoor spaces, including an oversized yard and textural plantings.
+The master suite includes a two-sided fireplace that opens to a private roof terrace with a built-in spa overlooking the city.
+Project collaborators include Chicago-based PROjECT Interiors.

 Sustainable elements include durable and recycled material, high efficiency mechanicals, a tight thermal envelope, high-efficiency windows, and drought-tolerant native plantings.